Lifting derived equivalences of abelian surfaces to generalized Kummer varieties: Introduction

 \begin{theorem}[Corollary \ref{split_NAA}] Let notation be as above over an algebraically closed field of characteristic $0$.
 For arbitrary $(f,\sigma)\in\mathcal{G}\textrm{-}\mathrm{Aut}(\mathbf{D}^b_{\mathcal{G}}(A))$, the splitting holds for a unique combination of $ $

 \end{theorem}

 So, we may lift any derived autoequivalence of an abelian surface in the image of $F_{n_A}$ to a derived autoequivalence of the corresponding generalized Kummer variety.
 This leads to a series of autoequivalences to generalized Kummer varieties with an explicit description.
-This idea can be extended to the derived equivalences among generalized Kummer varieties and $\mathcal{G}$-functors $\mathbf{D}^b_\mathcal{G}(A)\xrightarrow[]{\simeq}\mathbf{D}^b_\mathcal{G}(A')$, which are derived equivalences.
-See Theorem \ref{split_NAANA'A'}.
+Moreover, we have \begin{corollary}[Corollary \ref{split_NAA index n2}] Let notation be as above over an algebraically closed field of characteristic $0$.
+For an arbitrary $f\in\mathrm{Aut}(\mathbf{D}^b(A))$, up to finite index $n^2$, the splitting holds for a unique combination of $ $, where $\sigma$ is a set of $\mathcal{G}$-equivariance natural transformations, such that $(f,\sigma)\in\mathcal{G}\textit{-}\mathrm{Aut}(\mathbf{D}^b_{\mathcal{G}}(A))$.